Trichogenes

-Trichogenes is a genus of pencil catfishes.
-It is currently the only genus within the subfamily Trichogeninae.
+Trichogenes is a genus of freshwater ray-finned fish belonging to the family Trichomycteridae, the pencil and parasitic catfishes.
+It is currently the only genus in the monogeneric subfamily Trichogeninae.
+These catfishes are found in South America.

 A third species, T. beagle, was described in 2020 from archival material of unknown origin.
 The occurrence of the new species in the wild is unknown.

 Etymology

-The name Trichogenes is composed of the words 'Tricho', referring to its family, the Trichomycteridae, and 'genes', referring to the genus Helogenes due to its superficial resemblance to the latter.
+The name Trichogenes is composed of the words "Tricho", referring to its family, the Trichomycteridae, and "genes", referring to the genus Helogenes due to its superficial resemblance to the latter.

 Distribution

-Trichogenes species are endemic to Brazil.
+Trichogenes species are endemic to southeastern Brazil.

 Species

-There are currently three recognized species in this genus: